-Companies that earn a profit can do one of three things: pay that profit out to shareholders, reinvest it in the business through expansion, debt reduction or share repurchases, or both.
-When a portion of the profit is paid out to shareholders, the payment is known as a dividend.
-For many investors, "living off dividends" is the ultimate goal (for more information about this, you can read the 10 Part Guide to Income Investing).
+Companies that earn a profit can either pay that profit out to shareholders, reinvest it in the business through expansion, debt reduction or share repurchases, or both.
+When part of the profit is paid out to shareholders, the payment is known as a "dividend."

-Dividends must be declared (i.e., approved) by a company’s Board of Directors each time they are paid.
-There are three important dates to remember regarding dividends.
+Dividends must be declared (i.e., approved) by a company’s board of directors each time they are paid.
+There are four important dates to remember regarding dividends:

 - Payment date: This is the date the dividend will actually be given to the shareholders of the company.

 A vast majority of dividends are paid four times a year on a quarterly basis.
-This means that when an investor sees that, for example, Coca-Cola pays an $0.88 dividend, he will actually receive $0.22 per share four times a year.
-Some companies, such as McDonald’s, pay dividends on a semi-annual or annual basis, and some don't pay any at all.
+This means that when an investor sees that, for example, Coca-Cola pays an $0.88-per-share dividend, they will actually receive $0.22 per share four times per year.
+Some companies pay dividends on a semi-annual or annual basis, and some don't pay any at all.

 Regular cash dividends are those paid out of a company’s profits to the owners of the business (i.e., the shareholders).
 A company that has preferred stock issued must make the dividend payment on those shares before a single penny can be paid out to the common stockholders.
-The preferred stock dividend is usually set whereas the common stock dividend is determined at the sole discretion of the Board of Directors (for reasons discussed later, most companies are hesitant to increase or decrease the dividend on their common stock).
-You can find a detailed discussion of preferred stock and its dividend provisions in The Many Flavors of Preferred Stock: A Possible Investment for Your Fixed Income Portfolio.
+For reasons that will be discussed later, most companies are hesitant to increase or decrease the dividend on their common stock

-A property dividend is when a company distributes property to shareholders instead of cash or stock.
-Property dividends can literally take the form of railroad cars, cocoa beans, pencils, gold, silver, salad dressing or any other item with tangible value.
+In the case of a property dividend, a company distributes property to shareholders instead of cash or stock.
 Property dividends are recorded at market value on the declaration date.
+They can take the form of railroad cars, cocoa beans, pencils, gold, silver, salad dressing, or any other item with tangible value.

 Special One-Time Dividends

-In addition to regular dividends, there are times a company may pay a special one-time dividend.
-These are rare and can occur for a variety of reasons such as a major litigation win, the sale of a business, or liquidation of an investment.
+In addition to regular payouts, there are times when a company may pay a special one-time dividend.
+These are rare and can occur for a variety of reasons, such as a major litigation win, the sale of a business, or liquidation of an investment.
 They can take the form of cash, stock, or property dividends.
-Due to the temporarily lower rates of taxation on dividends, there has been an increase in special dividends paid in recent years.

-Company ABC has 1 million shares of common stock.
-The company has five investors who each own 200,000 shares.
+Company ABC has one million shares of common stock.
+It has five investors who each own 200,000 shares.
 The stock currently trades at $100 per share, giving the business a market capitalization of $100 million.

 Management decides to issue a 20% stock dividend.
-It prints up an additional 200,000 shares of common stock (20% of 1 million) and sends these to the shareholders based on their current ownership.
-All of the investors own 200,000, or 1/5 of the company, so they each receive 40,000 of the new shares (1/5 of the 200,000 new shares issued).
+It prints up an additional 200,000 shares of common stock (20% of one million) and sends them to the shareholders based on their current ownership.
+All of the investors own 200,000 shares, or one-fifth of the company, so they each receive 40,000 of the new shares (one-fifth of the 200,000 new shares issued).

-Now, the company has 1.2 million shares outstanding; each investor owns 240,000 shares of common stock.
-The 20% dilution in value of each share, however, results in the stock price falling to $83.33.
-Here’s the important part: the company (and our investors) are still in the exact same position.
+Now, the company has 1.2 million shares outstanding, and each investor owns 240,000 shares of common stock.
+The 20% dilution in the value of each share, however, results in the stock price falling to $83.33.
+Here’s the important part: the company (and our investors) are still in exactly same position.
 Instead of owning 200,000 shares at $100, they now own 240,000 shares at $83.33.
 The company’s market capitalization is still $100 million.

 A stock split is, in essence, a very large stock dividend.
-In cases of stock splits, a company may double, triple or quadruple the number of shares outstanding.
+In cases of stock splits, a company may double, triple, or quadruple the number of shares outstanding.
 The value of each share is merely lowered; economic reality does not change at all.
-It is, therefore, completely irrational for investors to get excited over stock splits.
-If you do not still fully understand this, you must read How to Think About Share Price.
-It will clear up any lingering confusion.

-Whether or not high dividends are good or bad depends upon your personality, financial circumstances, and the business itself.
+Whether high dividends are good or bad for you depends upon your personality and financial circumstances, and the business itself.

-In Determining Dividend Payout: When Should Companies Pay Dividends?, you learned that, “a company should only pay dividends if it is unable to reinvest its cash at a higher rate than the shareholders (owners) of the business would be able to if the money was in their hands.
-If company ABC is earning 25% on equity with no debt, management should retain all of the earnings because the average investor probably won't find another company or investment that is yielding that kind of return.”
+A company should only pay dividends if it is unable to reinvest its cash at a higher rate than the shareholders are able to if they receive a dividend.
+So, if company ABC is earning 30% on equity with no debt, the board should elect to retain all of the earnings, because the average investor probably won't find another company or investment that is yielding that kind of return.

 At the same time, an investor may require cash income for living expenses.
-In these cases, he is not interested in long-term appreciation of shares; he wants a check with which he can pay the bills.
+In that case, they are not interested in the long-term appreciation of shares; they want a check they can use to pay their bills.

 Dividend Payout Ratio